dingelish/tdx-firmware-code/README.md

 5. Multi-key, total-memory-encryption (MKTME) engine designed to provide memory encryption using AES-128- XTS and integrity using 28-bit MAC and a TD-ownership bit.
 6. Remote attestation designed to provide evidence of TD executing on a genuine, Intel TDX system and its TCB (Trusted Computing Base) version.

-For more details, refer https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html under "TDX 1.5 White Papers and Specifications"
+For more details, refer to https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/documentation.html.

 This is production version source code.

+Building instructions of TDX 1.5.05 release could be found in [BUILD.md](BUILD.md).
+Build instructions might defer between releases - for other releases, refer to [Releases](https://github.com/intel/tdx-module/releases) page.